plasmabio/plasma/docs/install/users.rst

     users:
       - name: foo
-        password: HASHED_PASSWORD
+        password: PLAIN_TEXT_PASSWORD

       - name: bar
-        password: HASHED_PASSWORD
+        password: PLAIN_TEXT_PASSWORD

 Replace the ``name`` and ``password`` entries by the real values.

-``password`` should correspond to the encrypted value of the user password.
-Please refer to the `Ansible Documentation <http://docs.ansible.com/ansible/latest/reference_appendices/faq.html#how-do-i-generate-encrypted-passwords-for-the-user-module>`_ to learn how to generate the encrypted passwords.
+``password`` should correspond to the plain text value of the user password.

+For more info about password hashing, please refer to the `Ansible Documentation <http://docs.ansible.com/ansible/latest/reference_appendices/faq.html#how-do-i-generate-encrypted-passwords-for-the-user-module>`_ to learn how to generate the encrypted passwords.